-According to the 2014 National Survey on Drug Use and Health (NSDUH), approximately 913,000 Americans met the criteria for cocaine addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders within the 12 months prior to the survey 1.
-Cocaine is a psychostimulant with powerful effects on the brain’s limbic system, creating feelings of reward, pleasure, and motivation in users.
-Because cocaine is highly addictive, many people relapse due to strong cravings and uncomfortable withdrawal symptoms 2.
+According to the 2020 National Survey on Drug Use and Health (NSDUH), approximately 1.3 million Americans met the criteria for cocaine addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders within the 12 months prior to the survey.1 Cocaine is a psychostimulant with powerful effects on the brain’s limbic system, creating feelings of reward, pleasure, and motivation in users.
+Because cocaine is highly addictive, people may relapse due to strong cravings and uncomfortable withdrawal symptoms.2

 What Is a Relapse?

-Relapse is defined in its broadest terms as suffering deterioration after experiencing improvement.
-In terms of drug addiction, a drug relapse refers to returning to drug use after a period of abstinence or sobriety.
+Relapse can be defined as returning to drug use after a period of abstinence or sobriety.
 It is important to understand that relapsing does not mean that a person failed at recovery.
-On the contrary, many schools of thought consider relapse to be a part of the recovery process 3.
+On the contrary, many schools of thought consider relapse to be a part of the recovery process.3

-Relapse rates for cocaine addiction and other drugs are similar to those for chronic diseases such as asthma, diabetes, and hypertension.
+Cocaine addiction and other substance use disorders are similar to chronic diseases such as asthma, diabetes, and hypertension.
 Like these diseases, addiction is chronic in nature and is often recurring.
-This means that relapse is not only possible but likely for most people completing drug addiction treatment.
+This means that relapse is not only possible, but it is likely for most individuals completing drug addiction treatment.
 For this reason, substance abuse treatment is usually a continuous process.
-Relapsing doesn’t mean that treatment didn’t work; rather, it means that treatment may need to be reinstated 4.
+Relapsing doesn’t mean that treatment didn’t work; rather, it means that treatment may need to be reinstated.4

 Why Do People Relapse on Cocaine?

-There are many reasons why a person may experience a cocaine relapse.
-Stress plays a large role in addiction relapse and may initiate cravings for the drug.
-As stress can increase the frequency with which cravings arise, a person may be more likely to give in to cravings, especially if they are not actively using other coping skills 6.
+There are many reasons why a person may experience a cocaine addiction relapse.
+Stress plays a large role in addiction relapse and may initiate cravings for a drug.
+As stress can increase the frequency with which cravings arise, a person may be more likely to give in to cravings, especially if they are not actively using other coping skills.6

 In this scenario, a person feels their only choice is to relapse and use drugs to cope.
-The first domino may be something as simple as a single stressful event or a mistake that leads to more stressors or poor choices, which ultimately leads to cocaine relapse 3.
+The first domino may be something as simple as a single stressful event or mistake that leads to more stressors or poor choices, which ultimately leads to cocaine relapse.3

 Cocaine Relapse Warning Signs

 Fortunately, there are many warning signs that typically occur during the relapse process.
-Those completing addiction treatment should be aware of the warning signs of cocaine relapse to help prevent one from occurring.
-Some of the most common warning signs include 3,5,7:
+Those completing cocaine addiction treatment should be aware of cocaine relapse symptoms to help prevent it from occurring.
+Some of the most common cocaine relapse signs include:3,5,7

 - Not following up with aftercare programs (counseling, support groups, 12-step programs).